pgraft blog header

 Health Check Queries

-Create a comprehensive health check function:
+Create a health check function:

 CREATE OR REPLACE FUNCTION pgraft_health_check()